bteitelb/ticktick/README.md

 $('span.countdown').ticktick({format: 'm [minutes] ss [seconds]', duration: [3, 'minutes']});
 ```

-You can even use HTML in your formats (and, of course, style them arbitrarily with CSS).
+You can even use HTML in your formats (and, of course, you can style them arbitrarily with CSS).

 ```javascript
 $('span.countdown').ticktick({format: 'h:[<strong>]mm[</strong>]:ss', duration: [3, 'minutes']});